Classification in Equilibrium: Structure of Optimal Decision Rules: Intermediate Behaviors and Two--Cut Optimality: Introducing ``Cheating''

+\textit{Remark.} The proof of Theorem~\ref{twoCuts} relies on a ``two-crossing'' property of a linear combination of the densities $\{g_\beta\}$.
+Assumption~\ref{twoCutAss} provides a convenient sufficient condition for this property to hold and is satisfied by many natural and commonly used signal families including the Normal distribution.
+However, the two-crossing property we need is not unique to exponential-family densities.
+A fuller discussion of the assumption, including its relation to other signal environments, is provided in Appendix~\ref{assDis}.

+\ \\ Theorem \ref{twoCuts} shows that when cheating is feasible, the optimal classifier---whether or not the designer faces a quota constraint---has at most two cutpoints under Assumption \ref{twoCutAss}.
+Thus, the optimal rule may no longer be characterized by a single threshold $\tau$, but the classification boundary remains low-dimensional: one cutpoint (a threshold rule) or two cutpoints (a two-cut rule).
+In other words, allowing cheating enlarges the set of candidate optimal rules, but does not lead to complex rules.

-\begin{theorem} Suppose that $G_1$, $G_\chi$, and $G_0$ each belong to an exponential family.
-The optimal classifier satisfying quota $q \in (0,1]$ is either a threshold rule or a two-cut rule. \end{theorem} \textit{Why Theorem \ref{twoCuts} matters.} When individuals can ``cheat" by partially imitating compliance at lower cost, the optimal classifier may reward only a middle band (or its complement), producing a two-cut rule.
+\begin{theorem} Suppose that $g_\beta$ share a common exponential form, as defined in Assumption \ref{twoCutAss}.
+The optimal classifier satisfying quota $q \in (0,1]$ is either a threshold rule or a two-cut rule. \end{theorem}

+\textit{Why Theorem \ref{twoCuts} matters.} When individuals can ``cheat" by partially imitating compliance at lower cost, the optimal classifier may reward only a middle band (or its complement), producing a two-cut rule.
 This breaks the one-threshold structure common to standard strategic-classification and mechanism-design models.
-The result shows that optimal screening can, for example, deliberately make intermediate signals unattractive to improve the information value of extreme behaviors.
-For CS/ML readers, this identifies a tractable setting where the optimal decision boundary is non-monotone yet fully characterized; for game theorists, it highlights how equilibrium incentives can endogenously generate pooling and exclusion regions reminiscent of equilibria in signaling games.
+The result shows that optimal screening can, for example, deliberately make intermediate signals unattractive to improve the informational value of extreme behaviors.
+For CS/ML readers, this identifies a tractable setting where the optimal decision boundary is non-monotone yet fully characterized; for game theorists, it highlights how equilibrium incentives can endogenously generate pooling and exclusion regions reminiscent of non-monotone equilibria in signaling models.